March 24, 1987 – ACT UP stages its first major demonstration on Wall Street in New York City.

 OF YOUNG MEN AND WOMEN

-The first few minutes of the clip below from Fight Back Fight AIDS: 15 Years of ACT UP is some of the only remaining footage of the first protest.
+The first few minutes of the clip below from Fight Back Fight AIDS: 15 Years of ACT UP and the tweet from ACT UP below is the only remaining footage of the first protest.